 - Turn off any distractions (social media, phone alerts, emails, messenger ….)

 - Share your calendar with your team so they have access, and know what you’re working on … when.

 - Establish clear work boundaries (and importantly, give yourself permission to prioritise your business when you’ve blocked time in)

 - In the agenda note the outcome you want to achieve with this block of time.
 Productivity as opposed to activity.

-It’s 8.30 Tuesday morning, my ONE THING to accomplish is this blog post but I know if I open my inbox the post won’t happen.
+It’s 8.30 Tuesday morning, my 1 thing to accomplish is this blog post but I know if I open my inbox the post won’t happen.
 So I’m being very disciplined!
-I have an hour to write and share it before my 9.30 block starts to clear emails.
-I tend to prioritise client tasks over mine (another reason to have my ONE THING task before I get distracted) and I work hard (and frequently fall off the wagon) to schedule my weeks.
-But if I don’t I know how easy it is to get to Friday afternoon without having made any progress on my goals.
+I have an hour to write, publish and share it before my 9.30 block starts.
+I tend to prioritise client tasks over mine (another reason to have my 1 task completed before I get distracted) and I work hard (and frequently fall off the wagon) to schedule my weeks.
+But if I don’t, I know how easy it is to get to Friday afternoon without having made any progress on my goals.
 So I hope this article helps you to make progress with yours … and finish the week feeling proud of yourself for having got shit done!

 The question I ask myself like almost every day is, ‘Am I doing the most important thing I could be doing?’
 Unless I feel like I’m working on the most important problem that I can help with, then I’m not going to feel good about how I’m spending my time. ~ Mark Zuckerberg